rotki/rotki/docs/api.rst

    :resjsonarr string vault_token: The symbol of the token that is minted when you deposit underlying token to the vault
    :resjsonarr object underlying_value: The value of the underlying token for the vault.
    :resjsonarr object vault_value: The value of the vault token for the vault.
-   :resjsonarr str roi: The Return of Investment for the vault since its creation
+   :resjsonarr optional[string] roi: An optional string.
+The Return of Investment for the vault since its creation.

    :statuscode 200: Yearn vault balances successfully queried.